Don't Adapt Small Language Models for Tools; Adapt Tool Schemas to the Models: Introduction

-Experiments on MetaTool and RoTBench with SLMs demonstrate PA-Tool's effectiveness across diverse scenarios.
-On MetaTool, PA-Tool achieves substantial improvements across all subtasks, with the most significant gains when models must determine when no suitable tool exists (up to 17.0\%) and when reasoning about multiple tools simultaneously (up to 9.6\%).
-These improvements demonstrate PA-Tool's effectiveness in addressing schema misalignment, which becomes particularly critical in complex tool selection scenarios.
-On RoTBench, PA-Tool maintains robust performance in both single-turn (5-10\%) and multi-turn settings (4-10\%), demonstrating that alignment benefits persist across extended conversational contexts.
-Notably, PA-Tool enables SLMs to approach the performance of closed-source models, with configurations like Qwen2.5-7B-Instruct matching or exceeding Claude Sonnet 4.5 on tool selection tasks.
+Experiments on MetaTool and RoTBench demonstrate PA-Tool's effectiveness across diverse scenarios.
+On MetaTool, PA-Tool achieves tool selection gains of up to 17\% on Reliability (where models must identify that no suitable tool exists) and 9.6\% on multi-tool selection scenarios.
+On RoTBench, PA-Tool yields tool selection gains of up to 10\% (single-turn) and 6\% (multi-turn), showing that alignment benefits persist across extended contexts, with consistent gains also appearing on parameter identification.

-Our comprehensive analysis reveals that PA-Tool's effectiveness stems from directly addressing the predominant failure mode in SLMs.
-Schema misalignment errors—where models generate plausible but non-existent tool names—decrease by 80.0\% with PA-Tool, while other error types show more modest reductions (18.8-24.0\%).
-This targeted impact demonstrates that aligning schemas with pretrained knowledge resolves a bottleneck that disproportionately affects small models.
-Furthermore, PA-Tool's training-free nature makes it highly practical for real-world deployment.
-This method requires only a simple one-time schema mapping without any model modification, enabling a model to use diverse tool sets without costly and complex retraining, and without having to worry about catastrophic forgetting or overfitting.
-This schema-level intervention represents an alternative approach: rather than forcing models to conform to arbitrary documentation standards, we adapt the interface to match the models' internalized knowledge, enabling efficient tool use while preserving the computational advantages of small models.
+Our comprehensive analysis reveals that PA-Tool's effectiveness stems from directly addressing schema misalignment, the predominant failure mode in SLMs.
+Errors where models generate plausible but non-existent tool names decrease by 80.0\% with PA-Tool, with accompanying reductions in other error types (18.8--24.0\%).
+The underlying mechanism is further validated by showing that peakedness consistently increases as models encounter tool schemas during training, consistent with its role as a familiarity signal.

+PA-Tool also demonstrates broad compatibility with existing approaches.
+For supervised fine-tuning, PA-Tool alone outperforms fine-tuned models on several subtasks without any training, and applying PA-Tool on top of fine-tuned models often yields further improvements.
+It also provides complementary gains when combined with training-free methods such as retrieval-based correction, constrained generation, and description enhancement.
+Beyond tool selection benchmarks, PA-Tool improves end-to-end task completion on API-Bank and $\tau$-Bench, confirming that schema alignment translates to practical performance gains.

+This training-free approach requires only a one-time schema mapping: rather than forcing models to conform to arbitrary schemas, we adapt the interface to match their internalized knowledge, enabling diverse tool use without model modification, retraining, or risk of catastrophic forgetting.